ry-dgel/self-phase/readme.md

 # Self-Phase Modulation
-## Code for simulation to be translated from matlab -> julia
+## Code for simulation of SPM on laser pulses through hollow optical fibers from matlab -> julia
 Done by Rigel and Joseph as part of undergraduate thesis.

 ```